What Not To Do During Implantation?

 Remain big fans of low and medium-intensity workouts, but leave high-intensity workouts in the dust during these two weeks.

-High-intensity exercise can make your body release adrenaline and other stress hormones that can have a negative effect on implantation.
+High-intensity exercise can make your body release adrenaline and other stress hormones that can negatively impact implantation.

-On top of that, studies show that moderate exercise is good for women TTC, but more than 5 hours of high-intensity workouts per week may only be good for women who have a high body-fat percentage.
+On top of that, studies show that moderate exercise is good for women TTC, but more than 5 hours of high-intensity workouts per week may only be good for women with a high body-fat percentage.
 For those that don’t, it may reduce the chances of getting pregnant.

 As for your abs, you want to keep your pelvic area soft and the blood flowing smoothly with no constriction, so put your six-pack on the back burner for two weeks.